pyxem/pyxem/doc/install.rst

 ****************************

 Alternatively, the WinPython HyperSpy bundle can be used.
-Firstly download and install the `WinPython HyperSpy bundle <://github.com/hyperspy/hyperspy-bundle/releases>`_:
+Firstly download and install the `WinPython HyperSpy bundle <https://github.com/hyperspy/hyperspy-bundle/releases>`_:
-HyperSpy-1.3 for Windows 64-bits (get the most recent version).

 After installing the bundle, there should be a folder in the start menu called "HyperSpy WinPython Bundle", and this folder should contain the "WinPython prompt".
 Start the "WinPython prompt".
 This will open a terminal window called